 Other videos from the scene posted on social media showed a huge plume of black smoke rising from the blast site.

-The UK ambassador to Somalia, David Concar, tweeted that the blast was audible from inside the British Embassy.
+The UK ambassador to Somalia, David Concar, tweeted that the blast was clearly audible from inside the British Embassy.
 He also posted a video clip showing thick, dark smoke on the skyline.

 Michael Keating, special representative of the United Nations secretary-general for Somalia, said he was appalled by the death toll and the scope of the destruction.